GRoszhart/Meal-Master/README.md

 # Meal-Master
-Repository for creating and committing of the User Interface documents for this application
+Repository for creating and committing User Interface documents.
+These documents serve as the front end of Meal Master - what the user will see directly and interact with.